tmtsoftware/csw/docs/src/main/services/location.md

 The `AkkaRegistration` api takes only Typed ActorRefs.
 Hence, to register an UnTyped ActorRef for an akka connection, it needs to be adapted to Typed `ActorRef[Nothing]`.
 This can be achieved using adapter provided for scaladsl and javadsl.
 The usage of adapter is shown in above snippet for scala and java both.

+Also, note that for components, the registration will be taken care of via `csw-framework`.
+Hence, component developers won't register any connections during their development.
+So, above demonstration of registering connections is for explanatory and testing purpose only.
 @@@

 ## Creating ActorRef for registration